-Eastern Equine Encephalitis reported in a Michigan horse
+Update: Eastern Equine Encephalitis reported in Michigan horses

-Be aware and take precautionary steps to protect your horse from getting sick from Eastern Equine Encephalitis.
+Vaccinate your horse to protect it from getting sick from Eastern Equine Encephalitis.

-The Michigan Department of Agriculture and Rural Development (MDARD) recently received confirmation that a Michigan horse was diagnosed with Eastern Equine Encephalitis (EEE) virus.
-The one-year-old horse developed a fever, was unable to rise and later died.
+The Michigan Department of Agriculture and Rural Development (MDARD) recently received confirmation that an additional horse was diagnosed with Eastern Equine Encephalitis (EEE) virus.
+This brings the total number of reported cases of EEE in Michigan for 2017 to seven.

 Facts about EEE:

 - Transmission of EEE is by infected mosquitoes.